-I, Paul, wrote this with my own hand (ULT)
+I, Paul, wrote this with my own hand (ULT) I, Paul, am now writing this in my own handwriting (UST)

 Paul wrote this part with his own hand so that Philemon would know that these words were really from Paul, and that Paul really would pay him.
 He used the past tense here because the action of writing would be in the past when Philemon read the letter.
 Use the tense that is most natural in your language.
 Alternate translation: "I, Paul, write this myself."